ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 COVERAGE TYPES FOR HIP HOP & RAP CONCERTS

 A complete hip hop concert program is built from several coordinated coverage lines.
-These are the primary and supplemental coverages KIG structures for urban music events.
+Each card below links to its own dedicated page where the line is explained in full.

 FOUNDATIONAL COVERAGE

 The foundation of every concert program.
-Responds to third-party bodily injury and property damage claims arising from the event — attendee slips and falls, crowd injuries, damage to the venue, and other claims from event operations.
-It is almost always required by the venue contract.
+Responds to third-party bodily injury and property damage arising from the event — crowd injuries, slips and falls, and damage to the venue.
+Almost always required by the venue contract.

 HIGH PRIORITY